List of That Time I Got Reincarnated as a Slime characters: Western Holy Empire

 An Otherworlder and former student of Shizu.
 She works as a knight for the Holy Western Empire.
 She is an immensely formidable individual, stated to be much more powerful than Shizu and Ifrit at age fifteen.
-She has the ability to steal her opponents' skills during battle.
+She has the ability to steal her opponents' skills during battle, though she soon loses this skill.
 During Falmuth's invasion of the Jura Tempest Foundation, Yuuki and Clayman set Rimuru up against Hinata, as the latter wishes to avenge her teacher (unaware that Shizu genuinely asked Rimuru to devour her).
 Rimuru proves to be no match for her at the time due to an anti-magic barrier in the area, but they manage to survive her attack and deceive her into thinking she had succeeded.
 Sometime later, she drives Laplace away from the empire.
 Once she found out that Rimuru is still alive and is much stronger than before, she began to regret her actions and viewed them differently after learning that they aren't malevolent, but also suspects that she's being manipulated.
 She soon receives a message from Rimuru challenging her to a duel and travels to Tempest for a rematch, unaware that the message is fake.
 During their second fight, she is injured by the sword that the Seven Luminaries gave her, which is a trap that the Luminaries rigged to kill them both.
 Luminous later heals her and she finally makes peace with Rimuru.
+During the battle against Granville, she is killed while trying to protect Chloe, but her soul has entered Chloe's body as she is sent back in time where she helps Chloe change the future so to end Chloe's endless time jumps and prevent her and Rimuru's deaths in the original timeline's future, eventually putting themselves in stasis inside the Holy Ark when their past selves arrived in the Central World.
+In the present time, she is eventually awakened and revived.